-Insider dealing in relation to a listed corporation occurs when a person connected with the corporation has information which he knows is inside information in relation to that corporation and:
+Insider dealing occurs when a person connected with a listed corporation has information which he knows is inside information in relation to that corporation and:

 - deals in the corporation’s listed securities or their derivatives or in those of a related corporation; or